-Due to the national social distancing protocol, our Passover table will be less crowded this year.
+Due to COVID-19, our Passover table will be less crowded this year.
 While we won’t be celebrating with friends or extended family, we can still show them that we care.
 Even in the age of delivery, it’s still a thrill to receive a package on one’s doorstep (that’s not the back-ordered toilet paper we paid for three weeks ago).
 From sea salt caramel matzah bark to an essential bottle of kosher wine, pay for flat-rate shipping and pack your box with these seven vegan Passover foods.

 1. Kosher vegan wine (or grape juice)|

 Wine is one of the few traditional Passover foods that is inherently vegan-friendly (as long as you opt for vegan wine).
 If you’re unsure if your go-to wine is kosher, check out the vegan collection of kosherwine.com.
 To double-check that a kosher wine is vegan, run the brand through barnivore.com.
 Be sure to use plenty of bubble wrap!

 2. Homemade Charoset

 These sticky date-and-walnut rolls travel exceptionally well.
 Infused with red wine and coated with a sweet dusting of powdered sugar, they’re highly addictive and a welcome surprise in any care package.

 Horseradish is often used to represent the bitter herbs of the seder.
 While it packs a punch, many enjoy it thinly spread onto plain matzah.

 This recipe by The Colorful Kitchen goes way beyond the basic matzah dipped in chocolate.
 Crispy matzah is coated with a creamy date-based caramel then doused in decadent vegan chocolate, topped with flaky sea salt and crunchy cacao nibs.
 You’ll want to make a batch for yourself.

 5. Kosher vegan pancake mix